slide 1

 Click here to learn more about GeoDev.

-Symposium NUMERICS IN GEOTECHNICS & STRUCTURES 2023
+NUMERICS IN GEOTECHNICS & STRUCTURES 2025

-Also celebrating 38 years ZSOIL.PC
+Also celebrating 40 years of ZSoil

 Registration is open now: Registration form